kkweon/kkweon.github.io/src/posts/2020-08-18-do-not-use-go-like-java/index.md

 ---
-title: I have been using Go in the wrong way!
+title: Do not use Go like Java
 keywords: go, golang
 date: 2020-08-18T22:29:09-07:00
 ---